 - 1. You owe any special taxes, including any of the following. - a.
 Alternative minimum tax (Out of Scope). - b.
 Additional tax on a qualified plan, including an individual retirement arrangement (IRA), or other tax-favored account.
 But if you are filing a return only because you owe this tax, you can file Form 5329 by itself. - c.
 Household employment taxes.
 But if you are filing a return only because you owe this tax, you can file Schedule H by itself (Out of Scope). - d.
 Social security and Medicare tax on tips you did not report to your employer or on wages you received from an employer who did not withhold these taxes. - e.
 Recapture of first-time homebuyer credit.
 See Instructions for Form 1040, Schedule 2. - f.
 Write-in taxes, including uncollected social security and Medicare or RRTA tax on tips you reported to your employer or on group-term life insurance and additional taxes on health savings accounts.
 See the Instructions for Form 1040. - g.
 Recapture taxes.
 See the Instructions for Form 1040 (Out of Scope). - 2.
 You (or your spouse, if filing jointly) received HSA distributions (in scope), Archer MSA distributions (Out of Scope), or Medicare Advantage MSA distributions (Out of Scope). - 3.
-You had net earnings from self-employment of at least \$400. - 4.
+You had net earnings from self-employment of at least \$400.
+Net earnings are Sch C profit x 92.35%.
+There is no self-employment tax on Sch C profit of less than \$433. - 4.
 You had wages of \$108.28 or more from a church or qualified church-controlled organization that is exempt from employer social security and Medicare taxes (Out of Scope). - Advance payments of the premium tax credit were made for you, your spouse, or a dependent who enrolled in coverage through the Marketplace.
 You or whoever enrolled you should have received Form(s) 1095-A showing the amount of the advance payments. - 6.
 Advance payments of the health coverage tax credit were made for you, your spouse, or a dependent.
 You or whoever enrolled you should have received Form(s) 1099-H showing the amount of the advance payments (Out of Scope). - 7.
-You are required to include amounts in income under section 965 or you have a net tax liability under section 965 that you are paying in installments under section 965(h) or deferred by making an election under 965(i) (Out of Scope). - 8.
-You received advance payments of the 2021 Child Tax Credit.
+You are required to include amounts in income under section 965 or you have a net tax liability under section 965 that you are paying in installments under section 965(h) or deferred by making an election under 965(i) (Out of Scope).